healthykitchen101/healthykitchen101.com/water-filters/reviews/best/brita-vs-pur.md

-Brita and PUR are the two names that immediately come to mind wherever home water filtering is concerned.
+sadasBrita and PUR are the two names that immediately come to mind wherever home water filtering is concerned.

 Both companies are veterans in the business with decades of experience.
 In all of that time, they have both built reputations as dependable, quality suppliers of household filtering systems.
 But considering their apparent parity, it can be hard to choose a company to stick with.